mapbox/mapbox-studio-classic/docs/0000-01-01-common-questions.md

 What are vector tiles?
 ----------------------

 Vector tiles are the vector data equivalent of image tiles for web mapping.
 They apply the strengths of tiling -- developed for caching, scaling and serving map imagery rapidly -- to vector data.
-Consider an image tile at the zxy coordinate 14/4823/6160.
+Consider an image tile at the `zxy` coordinate `14/4823/6160`.
 This image is a PNG that depicts the corner of lower Manhattan with roads, building footprints, and parks:

 ![z14 image tile](https://cloud.githubusercontent.com/assets/83384/3870695/97169564-20d9-11e4-8cc2-b2b75963fd5d.png)

-A vector tile at 14/4823/6160 would contain all the corresponding geometries and metadata -- like road names, area types, building heights -- in a compact, parsable format.
+A vector tile at `14/4823/6160` would contain all the corresponding geometries and metadata -- like road names, area types, building heights -- in a compact, parsable format.
 Vector tiles are a highly performant format that provide greater flexibility in terms of styling, output format, and interactivity.

 What is the difference between style and source projects?
 ---------------------------------------------------------